 How to spot it: Re-run the same verifier locally with full output.
 If the local exit code is non-zero but Codex thought it passed, output truncation hid the failure.

-4. Codex hit a thinking-cost ceiling and short-circuited
+4. Codex hit a thinking/turn budget and short-circuited

-Some Codex harnesses cap thinking budget per turn.
-Codex senses the budget shrinking, prematurely concludes “this is close enough,” and ships.
+Codex limits how much work it does per turn.
+As the budget shrinks, it prematurely concludes “this is close enough” and ships.

 5. Codex hedged on an ambiguous call site

 How to spot it: Grep for the old name after the patch lands.
-If non-zero matches and the patch didn’t mention them, Codex skipped silently.
+If there are non-zero matches and the patch didn’t mention them, Codex skipped silently.

 6. The task fundamentally bundled multiple concerns